Former analyst turned investor catches the activism bug

-NEW YORK (Reuters) - Former Wall Street casino analyst turned investor Jason Ader is stealing a page from the playbook of billionaire traders Carl Icahn and William Ackman.
+NEW YORK, Feb 8 (Reuters) - Former Wall Street casino analyst turned investor Jason Ader is stealing a page from the playbook of billionaire traders Carl Icahn and William Ackman.

 It is the first time that Ader, who is waging a proxy battle to get three of his representatives elected to ITG’s board, has embraced an activist-style of investing.